Reddit Users Tell Us What Functions Of Human Body They Would Remove Without Any Side Effects

 Share this story with your family and friends and get to know what they would like to change about their bodies and how that could help them and others.

 Ultimately, the conversation about which bodily functions individuals would remove reflects deeper psychological themes related to acceptance, identity, and societal standards.
-Understanding these underlying factors can help individuals navigate their feelings about their bodies and promote healthier attitudes towards their physical selves.
+Understanding these underlying factors can help individuals navigate their feelings about their bodies and promote healthier attitudes toward their physical selves.